 Herpes Zoster: Causes, Symptoms, and Treatment

-Herpes zoster, also known as shingles, is a disease caused by the same virus that causes chickenpox, the varicella-zoster virus.
-Once contracted, the virus remains dormant in the body for the rest of one’s life.
 Herpes zoster causes an eruption of small blisters that typically appear on only one side of the body, following the path of a nerve.
 The eruption occurs gradually and takes 2 to 4 days to fully establish.
 The blisters dry up, form crusts, and the condition heals within up to 4 weeks.

 Herpes zoster is more common in individuals over the age of 50 and in adults with weakened immune systems.